-- Rules governing the operation of the Group's satellite system, which can in turn be divided into four areas: - launch and operation of satellites; - allocation and licensing of space orbital locations and associated electromagnetic spectrum; - o licensing of ground infrastructure; and - licensing of communications services; - antitrust and competition laws, anti-bribery and anti-corruption laws which are generally applicable to national and international businesses; and - other regulations, including rules restricting the export of satellite-related equipment and technology, regulations related to sanctions and other provisions applicable to the Group's business.
+- Rules governing the operation of the Group's satellite networks, including rules relating to the: - o launch and operation of satellites; - allocation and licensing of space orbital locations and spectrum; - o licensing of ground infrastructure; and - licensing of communications services; - antitrust and competition laws, anti-bribery and anti-corruption laws which are generally applicable to national and international businesses; and - other regulations, including rules restricting the export of satellite-related equipment and technology, regulations related to sanctions and other provisions applicable to the Group's business.

 Countries vary in their approaches to satellite licensing.
-Some countries grant licences based on orbital locations and frequencies, while others grant licences based on a specific satellite at a particular orbital location and the associated frequencies.
+Some countries grant licences based on orbital locations (GEO), orbit (NGSO) and/or frequencies, while others grant licences based on a specific satellite at a particular orbital location and the associated frequencies.
 In addition, SES is subject to the laws and regulations of countries to, from or within which it provides services or offers satellite capacity.
 Numerous markets in which SES does business require some form of market access approval or authorisation prior to SES offering capacity or services in those markets.
 SES seeks such approvals or authorisations as required, but cannot be certain that all such approvals or authorisations will be granted in a timely manner or at all.
 Such approvals and authorisations may also be subject to conditions that constrain operations.

-Countries or regulatory authorities may adopt new laws, policies or regulations, or change their interpretation of existing laws, policies or regulations, that could cause existing authorisations to be changed or cancelled, require SES to incur additional costs or otherwise adversely affect operations or revenue.
+Countries or regulatory authorities may adopt or modify laws, policies or regulations, or change their interpretation of existing laws, policies or regulations, that could cause existing authorisations to be changed or cancelled, require SES to incur additional costs or otherwise adversely affect operations or revenue.
 Any regulatory approvals are subject to modification, rescission, expiration and renewal.